lucb31/game-engine-go/README.md

 # Survival game

-## Gameplay
+## Bug
-- Multiple projectiles to different targets
+- Sometimes day cycle is skipped and next wave is spawned immediately.
+Probably related to high game speeds

 ### Shop
 - Add upgrades to buy with wood